rust-lang/this-week-in-rust/content/2021-07-28-this-week-in-rust.md

 *This Week in Rust* is openly developed [on GitHub](https://github.com/rust-lang/this-week-in-rust).
 If you find any errors in this week's issue, [please submit a PR](https://github.com/rust-lang/this-week-in-rust/pulls).

+## What does This Week in Rust mean to you?

+This Week in Rust will be the focus of [nellshamrell](https://github.com/nellshamrell)'s RustConf keynote in September.
+She would love if you would help inform the talk by sharing what This Week in Rust means to you [on this Reddit post](https://www.reddit.com/r/rust/comments/oqifdk/what_does_this_week_in_rust_mean_to_you/) or [in the Discourse forums](https://users.rust-lang.org/t/what-does-this-week-in-rust-mean-to-you/62698).
+Thank you!

 ## Updates from Rust Community

 ### Official